ericksonaspa/Highly-Available-and-Scalable-Web-Application/README.md

 ![image](https://github.com/ericksonaspa/Highly-Available-and-Scalable-Web-Application/assets/77118362/cb7d19ce-877b-422a-957d-98a1c1ed4ae1)

 3. To create a space to provision AWS resources used in this lab, we will create a VPC and Subnets.
-Select **VPC and more** in Resource to create tab and change name tag to **Project-VPC-Lab**.
+Select **VPC and more** in Resource to create a tab and change the name tag to **Project-VPC-Lab**.
 Leave the default setting for IPv4 CIDR block.

 ![image](https://github.com/ericksonaspa/Highly-Available-and-Scalable-Web-Application/assets/77118362/3d551d0e-9a81-40d6-b2e1-ab30122492e2)